 Symmetry is served with this perfect little ditty as the creatures from Lovecraft’s mythos get together as a bookclub to talk about some of the more popular romantic genre fiction.
 With this, we go out with a grin.

 Long-time readers of HorrorScope might be somewhat surprised to know I found a lot to like here in this gargantuan sub-genre that is often maligned.
-But sometimes we must take a step back out of comfort zones and peruse what lies on the other side of the fence.
-One thing that probably doesn’t get mentioned enough in the reading experience is the typesetting and font.
-Scary Kisses is my first Ticonderoga publication and it has both these boxes ticked to make for a dark but nimble read.
+One thing that probably doesn’t get mentioned enough in the reading experience: typesetting and font.
+Scary Kisses is my first Ticonderoga publication and has both these boxes ticked to make for a dark but nimble read.

 Both Scary Kisses and More Scary Kisses can be ordered from Ticonderogo Publications.